paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-27-wellington.markdown

 However, if you look closely, you can still find a number of fine examples of the Art Deco style.
 The [Prudential Assurance Building][2] on Lambton Quay is one of few such buildings I spotted in the CBD, and there are many more in the surrounding districts (the Central Fire Station is a particularly beautiful example).
 The bohemian buildings along [Cuba Street][3] also have their own unique charm, as do some of the newer developments around the waterfront.
 So, not all bad.

-{% figure l-bleed "The Beehive and Parliament House, Wellington" %}
+{% figure class:'l-bleed', caption:'The Beehive and Parliament House, Wellington' %}
 ![](/assets/images/2010/01/wellington_parliament.jpg)
 {% endfigure %}